The shipyard that built a Star Wars spaceship

 A life-size prop of the spaceship was built in Pembroke Dock, Pembrokeshire, in 1979 for the Empire Strikes Back, which was filmed in Elstree.

-And news of a permanent exhibition there, due to open in April, pushed some fans to make the jump to hyperspace prematurely.
+And news of a permanent exhibition there, due to open in April, pushed the family to make the jump to hyperspace prematurely.

-Mark Williams, who works for the Pembroke Dock Trust, said one family had "jumped the gun a little bit" amid a flurry of calls, emails and social media posts from fans.